 The earlier you sign on, the better the selection.
-Some categories are limited, and it is first come, first served for selection.
+Categories are limited, and it is first come, first served.

-Tour price includes: Voyage aboard the vessel as indicated in the itinerary; All meals throughout the voyage aboard the ship including snacks, coffee and tea; All shore excursions and activities throughout the voyage by Zodiac; Program of lectures by noted naturalists and leadership by experienced expedition staff; Free use of rubber boots and snowshoes; Luggage transfer from pick-up point to the vessel on the day of embarkation, in Ushuaia; Pre-scheduled group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); All miscellaneous service taxes and port charges throughout the program; Comprehensive pre-departure material; A sea kayaking program is available (additional charge of approximately US$795pp) and must be reserved at the time of booking your voyage (there are limited spots available) and you must have some prior paddling experience.
+Tour price includes: Voyage aboard the vessel as indicated in the itinerary; All meals throughout the voyage aboard the ship including snacks, coffee and tea; All shore excursions and activities throughout the voyage by Zodiac; Program of lectures by noted naturalists and leadership by experienced expedition staff; Free use of rubber boots and snowshoes; Luggage transfer from pick-up point to the vessel on the day of embarkation, in Ushuaia; Pre-scheduled group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); All miscellaneous service taxes and port charges throughout the program; Comprehensive pre-departure material; A sea kayaking program is available (additional charge of approximately US$795pp) and must be reserved when booking your voyage (limited spots available); you must have some prior paddling experience.

 Tour price does not include: Any airfare, whether on scheduled or charter flights; Pre- and post- land arrangements; Passport and visa expenses; Government arrival and departure taxes; Meals ashore; Baggage, cancellation and personal insurance (which is strongly recommended); Excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; The customary gratuity at the end of the voyages for stewards and other service personnel aboard (guidelines will be provided).

-Arrival airport is El Tehuelche Airport (PMY) in Puerto Madryn and departure airport is Ushuaia (USH).
-Please plan to arrive at a time convenient for you on November 1.
-Please plan departures on November 22 in the late afternoon or evening.
+Arrival and departure airport is Ushuaia (USH).
+Please plan to arrive at a time convenient for you on January 3.
+Please plan departures on January 22 in the late afternoon or evening.
 We highly recommend using a travel agent to book your flights.
 This is a remote part of the world and, from past experience, we know that it can get tricky rebooking your flight if it is cancelled or there are significant delays.
 Please ask and we will connect you with our agent.